huaminghuangtw/Evergreen-Notes/Permanent-Notes/Life is shorter than you think.md

 ---
 title: Life is shorter than you think
 created: 2025-01-23T10:40:57
-modified: 2025-08-26T15:11:45
+modified: 2025-08-29T08:30:46
 ---

 > _“No matter how many times you do something, there will come a day when you do it for the last time.” — Sam Harris_

 > _“The price of anything is the amount of life you exchange for it.” — Henry David_

 > _“There are 100 billion planets in our galaxy and only one, as far as we know, with intelligent life.
 The fact that you are reading this book is the result of the longest tail you can imagine.
-That's something to be happy about.” — [@houselPsychologyMoneyTimeless2020]_
+That’s something to be happy about.” — [@houselPsychologyMoneyTimeless2020]_

 > _“Every man has two lives, and the second starts when he realizes he has just one.” — Confucius_